marshlendel/flick-list-client/README.md

 # FlickList

-Search for your next movie to watch and the ones you like to a watch list
+Search for your next movie to watch and add the ones you like to a watch list